dbierer/php-class-notes/php-cert-oct-2017.md

 * http://php.net/manual/en/language.oop5.late-static-bindings.php
 * http://php.net/manual/en/language.oop5.traits.php
 * from Mirela to All Participants: what happens if you start transaction and than again start transaction and the commit ?
+* from Francois Dupras to All Participants: eval('system(...)')
+* from Francois Dupras to All Participants: I just thought it should be mentioned near system and such command

 ### OOP DISCUSSION